fgrunewald/fast_forward/README.md

     9     C    BB
    10     O    BB
 ```
+## mapping trajectories + hydrogen reconstruction
+The Martini3 model is based on center of geometry mappings, for which
+it is important to include the hydrogen atoms.
+However, certain atomistic
+united-atom models have no explicit hydrogen atoms.
+In oder to still obtain
+good bonded interactions fast_forward can reconstruct the hydrogen atoms
+using geometric rules.
+The only input required is a list of atom-types and
+weather they correspond to CH, CH2, CH3 or double bonded CH group (CHd).

+The algorithm is directly taken from the [buildH](https://github.com/patrickfuchs/buildH) package.
+If you use this feauture please cite https://joss.theoj.org/papers/10.21105/joss.03521.

+An example for POPC can be found in the example folder, where a CHARMM36m
+POPC was stripped of all hydrogen and mapped with reconstrucion.

+Note the reconstruction only affects the mapping, atomistic coordinates with
+hydrogen are not written out.

 ## computing interactions
 Interactions can be computed from one or multiple itp files.
 The molecule name
 is simply matched to those found in the tpr and trajectory file and then the